Assisting Oregonians since 2006

 A recent survey suggests 95% of Oregonians have health insurance (about 3.7 million out of 4.1 million people in Oregon).
 Despite these stable levels of insurance coverage, managing sustainable coverage rates is always a battle.
-An article on 2019 Health Insurance Rates shared that increases are relatively modest this year, but individuals and families should still review all available policies and pick a health insurance plan that is best suited for their needs and budget.
+Health Insurance Rates increase relatively modest every year, but individuals and families should still review all available policies and pick a health insurance plan that is best suited for their needs and budget.

-- The annual open enrollment for individuals and families health insurance begins November 1 and end December 15 for an effective date of January the next year
+- The Annual Open Enrollment for individuals and families health insurance begins November 1 and end December 15 for an effective date of January next year

 - Individuals and families with a qualifying life event (QLE) are eligible for a special enrollment period (SEP) and can enroll within 60 days of lapsed coverage (See below for more information)

 Good news: You may still qualify for Special Enrollment Period (SEP).